Accompanying family members to students, PhDs and persons having or applying for a residence permit to obtain a Danish authorisation - extension

 You will normally be granted a permit valid for the same period as the family member who is in Denmark to study (the sponsor).

 If you have had a residence permit on the same grounds for 8 years, your permit can be extended for up to 5 years if your sponsor has permanent residence.

 If you are an accompanying child and you were granted your first residence permit before you turned 18 years old, you can extend your permit even though you have turned 18 in the meantime.
 However, you must still be living at the same address as the sponsor.

 A residence permit can only be valid until 3 months before the expiry date of your passport.

 If your passport has a shorter validity than the otherwise possible period of stay, your residence permit will be shortened.
 This means that the validity of your residence permit will be shorter than it could be.
 When you have renewed your passport, you can apply for an extension of your residence permit – however, this can only be done 3 months before your permit expires at the earliest.

 What more do I need to know before I apply?

 An application for an extension of a residence permit as an accompanying family member to a student is processed by the Danish Agency for International Recruitment and Integration (SIRI).

 Before submitting your application, you must create a case order ID for your application and pay a fee to cover SIRI’s case processing expenses.
 You can do this on the “How to apply” tab to the right.
 Here you also find the relevant application form, MF2.
-This form is only available in a digital (online) version.

 Each accompanying family member must submit an individual application.
 For example, if a spouse and two children are applying for residence permits as accompanying family members, 3 case order IDs must be created, 3 fees must be paid and 3 application forms must be submitted.